7LabsStudio/Generative-Lines/README.md

 ## Threshold

 Number of polygon layers, starting from the initial polygon, that will be discarded upon line rendering.
-Setting this value ti a higher number will bet rid of the polygon-like features of some lines, but will also decrease the opacity of the line.
+Setting this value to a higher number will get rid of the polygon-like features of some lines, but will also decrease the opacity of the line.
 Setting this parameter to `3-4` works nicely in most cases.

 <a>![threshold example](https://gitlab.com/enverpodgorcevic/ldt/-/raw/master/images/12.png)</a>